May 2021 Retrospective & Income Report

 I didn't know where to start, so I began writing individual blog posts talking about my failures and learnings in my previous startups.

 But I knew standalone blog posts don't make enough noise.
 I was seeking an opportunity to create something bigger.
 When I came across Building in Public, I was fascinated by the idea of bringing authenticity and transparency to business and personal branding.
 I felt instantly attached to it.
-And that was what led to the creation of the Building in Public Definitive Guide and now Public Lab.
+And that was what led to the creation of the Building in Public Definitive Guide and now Small School (formerly Public Lab).

 Ever since then, I've been surrounded by a group of builders interested in Building in Public and authenticity.
 And I finally felt ready to build paid products to serve them better in March 2021.